brett-olsen/C64U-btn-HAT/README.md

 - party_time
   - this is totally 100% for fun :D, the function will mount your fav demo, switch on the lights, switch on the speaker, and then manually type the load command on the keyboard, tweak this to your taste, it can take a path for the disk image you want to mount, party on!
 - BUTTON3COMMAND
-  - this is an optional local command to be run on the Raspberry PI, in my case, originally I had button 3 set to machine_poweroff and BUTTON3COMMAND set to "/usr/bin/sudo /usr/sbin/shutdown -h now", this is a little janky, and may not quite shutdown the Raspberry PI cleanly, i'll review this when I get some time
+  - this is an optional local command to be run on the Raspberry Pi, in my case, originally I had button 3 set to machine_poweroff and BUTTON3COMMAND set to "/usr/bin/sudo /usr/sbin/shutdown -h now", this is a little janky, and may not quite shutdown the Raspberry Pi cleanly, i'll review this when I get some time
 <br><br>